-The Telstra Issuing CA records and files are under the control of an automated collection system that cannot be modified by any application, program, or other system function.
+The Telstra purple managed issuing CA CBNSTL5GFCA01 records and files are under the control of an automated collection system that cannot be modified by any application, program, or other system function.
 Any modification to the audit collection system is itself a recordable event.